 While analyzing OVM’s financial documents, The Shealy Group and OVM agreed OVM would also benefit from a cost segregation study, as well as a review of R&D tax credits.

-The Shealy Group is an alliance member with BDO—a world-renowned and international assurance, tax, and financial advisory firm— and they asked BDO to assist with both the cost segregation and the R&D review.
-The Shealy Group and OVM trusted BDO, and another one of its alliance members (GBQ) to tackle the large and complex cost segregation analysis.
+The Shealy Group asked a world-renowned and international assurance, tax, and financial advisory firm (with whom they had a close relationship) to assist with both the cost segregation and the R&D review.
+The Shealy Group and OVM trusted that firm, as well as another highly renowned firm (GBQ), to tackle the large and complex cost segregation analysis.
 As a result of the combined savings from these two initiatives, OVM saved a considerable amount in taxes for 2018.
 Again, OVM was happy with the final result: “The process between the three groups was managed very well,” said Mr. John Fanello.
 “And in fact, we have now put a process in place to record all automation projects for future use of credits.”

 Combined, the entity restructuring, cost segregation study, and R&D credit review resulted in very considerable tax savings for OVM.
 According to Dave Shealy, President of The Shealy Group, his firm enjoyed working with OVM and appreciated their confidence in the overall strategy, as well as The Shealy Group’s ability to guide them through the process.